-- 1 adult: 4 children aged under three years old; - 1 adult: 8 children for three year olds to rising fives; - the pre-school accepts a maximum of 30 children at any session; - the pre-school's staff qualifications supersede those required by the National Standard, as set by Ofsted.
-Staff certificates are permanently displayed within the pre-school's entrance hall.

-Parents/guardians and carers are requested speak to the manager when requiring session changes such the day/s or time of sessions or increasing/decreasing sessions.
-Please note that, as all sessions are filled at the start of term, it may not be possible to swap sessions.
+- 1 adult: 5 children aged under three years old; - 1 adult: 8 children for three year olds to rising fives; - 1 adult 13 children if a qualified teacher is present; - the pre-school accepts a maximum of 30 children at any session; - the pre-school's staff qualifications supersede those required by the National Standard, as set by Ofsted that, as all sessions are filled at the start of term, it may not be possible to swap sessions.
 If parents agree sessions and then decrease the number of sessions requested, then until the session is reallocated to another child, we will charge the fees for the original agreed number of sessions for one half term (or remainder of half term if change is requested part way through half term).